 Commit to sleep

-When it comes down to it, if you want to get motivated, sleep needs to be at the top of your list.
+Speaking of rest, if you want to get motivated sleep needs to be at the top of your list.

 For a long time I operated on insufficient sleep.
-I thought that I was an outlier – someone that could work without shut eye.
-But what I thought was productive time well-spent generally ended up in a mess of poor results.
+I thought I was an outlier – someone that could work without shut eye.
+But what I thought was productive time well-spent was usually time spent trying to keep my eyelids open.